neondatabase/website/content/docs/how-to-guides/hasura-heroku-migration.md

 enableTableOfContents: true
 ---

-This guide describes how to migrate your data from Heroku PostgreSQL to Neon PostgreSQL.
+This guide describes how to migrate your data from Heroku PostgreSQL to Neon.

 The instructions assume that you have installed the Heroku CLI, which is used to transfer data from Heroku.
 For installation instructions, see [The Heroku CLI](https://devcenter.heroku.com/articles/heroku-cli).